bernardossama/IBMFS_Calculator/README.md

-# IBMFullStackCert
+# IBMFS_Calculator

-This is a repository containing all projects and labs I've done while taking the IBM Full Stack Software Development Course.
+This is a project I've done while taking IBM Full Stack Software Development Course.
+A weight, distance and temperature converter.
+This was a part of Introduction to HTML,CSS&JS course.